History of Citibank in Timeline

 In 2013, Citibank purchased the credit card portfolio of Best Buy from Capital One.

-September 2014: Citigroup Exits Texas Market
+September 2014: Citigroup Exits Retail Banking in Several Markets

-2014: Citibank laundered funds as part of Russian Laundromat
+2014: Citibank Involved in Russian Laundromat Scheme

-September 2015: Citibank to Close Massachusetts Branches
+September 2015: Citibank Closes Branches in Massachusetts

-In September 2015, Citibank announced it would close its 17 branches in Massachusetts and end its sponsorship of a theater in Boston.
+In September 2015, Citibank announced that it would close its 17 branches in Massachusetts and end its sponsorship of a theater in Boston.

 On April 1, 2016, Citigroup became the exclusive issuer of Costco's branded credit cards.